Please log in to watch this conference skillscast.

 BDD is not about Testing

 Dan North uses his deep technical and organisational knowledge to help CIOs, business and software teams to deliver quickly and successfully.
 He puts people first and finds simple, pragmatic solutions to business and technical problems, often using lean and agile techniques.
-With over twenty years of experience in IT, Dan is a frequent speaker at technology conferences worldwide.
+With over thirty years of experience in IT, Dan is a frequent speaker at technology and business conferences worldwide.